AAL0603/AAL0603/README.md

 ## 📫 Connect with Me

-I might not get to you since I'll be busy, but you can reach me here:
+I might not get to you since I'll be busy (finals and two other python projects), but you can reach me here:

 [GitHub](https://github.com/anna-gayle)